MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-device-experience.md

 | limit | Integer |Optional.
 The maximum count of balances to be returned.
 If not specified, all balances should be returned. |
 | fieldsTemplate | Enum |Specifies the list of fields that must be returned in the resource. <p>Possible values:</p><ul><li>Basic: *type*, *dataRemainingInMB*, and *timeRemaining* in the Balance resource must be returned.</li><li>Full: All properties in the Balance resource must be returned.</li></ul> |

+The following series of examples show the call flow for the `GetBalance` API.

-#### Example 2: Returning the first balance that is available for the user in US
+#### Example 1: Returning the first balance that is available for the user in US

 ```HTTP
 GET https://moendpoint.com/v1/sims/iccid: 8988247000100003319/balances?fieldsTemplate=basic&limit=1&location=us HTTP/1.1